SW-Retail/rest-api/README.md

 ```

 ## Create an article
-remember to save the article_id that you'll get back!
+Remember to save the article_id that you'll get back!
+You can use all fields as specified in the documentation.
 ```php
 $new_article=['article_description'=>'My very own article!'];
 print_r($api->postArticle($new_article));